mr-php/mr-php.github.io/_posts_drafts/2016-07-10-advanced-multi-model-forms-yii2.md

 The form will have a section for the Product, and another section for the Parcels.

-Parcels can be added by clicking the "New Parcel" button, which will copy a hidden form.

-When updating a Product, the existing Parcel rows will be displayed.

 After saving, each Product and Parcel field will be validated individually, if any fail the error will be displayed at the top as well as on the errored field.

 `views/product/_form.php`